 The site-species matrix is filled with abundance data.
 The next lines of code create a binary site-species matrix out of it, ony filled with presences and absences.

-BCI_bin[BCI_bin > 0] <- 1 # replacement of values strictly positive by 1
+BCI_bin[BCI_bin > 0] <- 1 # replace all positive values with 1

 ## Plot4 3 0 18